 Why BBS+?

-The BBS+ and standalone BBS schemes have some really nice properties:
+Both BBS+ and standalone BBS have really nice properties:

 - Can sign a vector of field elements $(m_1,m_2,\ldots,m_\ell)\in \Zp$